Every human emotion has a purpose in our mind-body-soul system of protection, regulation, balance, and growth.

 Healthy ownership/channeling of anger: Once we are in connection with our anger, we can then choose to channel it into our own personal convictions, beliefs, boundaries, and sense of self.
 It can sometimes help to imagine a white boundary around you which represents who you are and what you believe.
 Anger can be actively channelled into strengthening that boundary.
 Anger can also provide fuel for taking action in the world – for example: starting up new ventures, making amends, or saying no.

 A perfect example of anger exists in the relationship between a parent and an adult child.
 When kids become their own adult selves, the boundaries in the parent-child relationship become unclear, and anger often flares up when they are overstepped.

 A healthy relationship with anger for the child is to channel it strongly into upholding your sense of self e.g. I strongly believe it's OK to take a year off work, even though my parents tell me it's frivolous and stupid.

 A negative relationship to anger would be directing that anger towards your parents (either actively in the form of arguments, or passively in the form of resentment), while still continuing to let them influence your beliefs about what is right or wrong in the world.

 When you are willing to take full ownership of who you are, the energy of anger can be used to fuel your conviction.
 I.e. You get to say what is right and wrong as an individual, and what your parents say gets to exist outside your boundary instead of within it.

 Of note: Part of holding your boundary with your parents might also mean actively maintaining the kind of relationship you want.
 E.g. It is important to me that I have a loving relationship with my parents.
-A valuable life skill to have is learning how to actively own and shift the powerful energy of your anger into loving and being kind to your parents, regardless of their actions.
+E.g. An incredibly valuable life skill to develop around anger is in learning how to actively own, process, and shift its powerful energy into loving kindness towards the person who caused the anger in the first place (life goals :-P)